agent-indigo/btre-web/README.md

 - Redirect staff members to admin area after logging in through user-facing login page

-- Added a nav link to the admin area that only appears when a staff member is logged in
+- Added a link in the `nav` to the admin area that only appears when a staff member is logged in

-- Moved JS embedded in nav to app.js
+- Moved JavaScript embedded in the `nav` to `btre/static/app.js`

 - Moved the following into partials: